shawnguyen/IT-Tutorial/README.md

 # IT Tutorial: Making an Array in Python
 ## Shawn Nguyen
 ### An array is a variable that gives you the ability to hold more than one variable within a variable at a time.
-By doing this, it helps save time and organization.
+By doing this, it helps save time and with organization.
 #### Target Audience: Beginner Level

 **Scenario:** You work at sports department store that carries multiple athletic clothing brands from Nike, Adidas, and many more.
 You were assigned to separate the t-shirts by brand through a Python code.